12 Signs Your Workplace Is Toxic

 Co-workers gossip behind each other’s backs

 Gossip is toxic anywhere, but there should be absolutely no tolerance for it in the workplace.
 Tanya Otterstein-Liehs, a movement and mindfulness coach, explains that listening in and contributing to workplace gossip can potentially leave an individual feeling manipulated and possibly pressured into saying things they may not agree with.
 “Walk away from workplace gossip, hold back from adding negative comments, and maintain a positive mindset,” she says.
 “Better yet, take it a step further and begin complimenting your co-workers on their work ethics, their kind gestures, and the skills they bring to the workplace.”
-Make sure you’re not guilty of any of the 13 most annoying workplace habits.

 You’re pressured to lunch with the crew